China spice syndrome T78.1

 This section has been translated automatically.

-It is suspected that exogenously supplied as well as endogenously produced glutamate (threshold dose of 1.5-3 g) leads to a stimulation of nitrate synthesis with consecutive stimulation of the so-called "nitric oxide (NO)-mediated eurotransmission pathway" and causes the described sensations in sensitive individuals.
+It is assumed that exogenously supplied as well as endogenously produced glutamate (threshold dose of 1.5-3 g) lead to a stimulation of nitrate synthesis with consecutive stimulation of the so-called "nitric oxide-mediated neurotransmission pathway" and cause the described sensory deficits in sensitive individuals.
 Sensitivity to MSG may be genetically determined.

 This section has been translated automatically.

-Burning, tingling, feeling of stiffness, heat, pressure and tightness, flushing in the face, neck, upper thorax, shoulders and upper arms 15-25 minutes after consumption of MSG-containing foods, mostly (but not exclusively) of Chinese cuisine dishes.
+Burning, tingling, feeling of stiffness, heat, pressure and tightness, flushing on the face, neck, upper thorax, shoulders and upper arms 15-25 minutes after eating food containing MSG, mostly (but not exclusively) dishes from Asian cuisine.
 Duration of symptoms 2-3 hours, spontaneously reversible.
 Inconstant symptoms are headache, sweating, nausea and vomiting.

-In case of atopic disposition provocation of bronchial asthma, possibly life-threatening asthma attacks, which can occur up to 12 hours later.
+In case of atopic disposition, sometimes provocation of bronchial asthma, with possibly life-threatening asthma attacks, which can occur with a delay of up to 12 hours.

 Differential diagnosis